Balram: The white tiger.

 This novel provides examples of:

 - Animal Motifs: The white tiger.
+The "tiger" part representing the idea of strength and ruthlessness, while the "white" refers to willingness to be different from others and break from all conventions.
 A few other characters have animal motifs related to them, most notably the landlords of the village of Laxmangarh.

 - Black Humor: The White Tiger is notable for portraying the corruption and tragedies of Indian life in a rather witty manner.

 - Conscience Makes You Go Back: Balram initially planned to leave Dharam behind, but decides to go back and take him with him.

 - Crapsack World: The Darkness, where all the poverty-stricken people reside.
 Keep note that the rural Indian society, as such, is full of rampant corruption within politicians and policemen and pretty crappy to live in if you're not rich.

 - Equivalent Exchange: Balram managed to move away from the Darkness to the light, but in exchange, he got darkness in his heart.

 - Esoteric Happy Ending: Deliberately invoked.
 Balram manages to find success and break free from the limitations of his caste, running a successful business and treating his employees well while taking care of his nephew.
 However, he still murdered Ashok, and his family back home was likely massacred in retaliation.
 And for all of his triumph that he's no longer in the "coop," the final shot of the film lingers on a group of employees as a reminder that the old Balram was just one of countless Indians in the same position who are still stuck.